Here's what you need to know about the accuracy of lateral flow tests and what 'test sensitivity' means

-With Scotland most recently reporting 3,799 positive cases for the last 24 hours on July 7 and the First Minister Nicola Sturgeon today urging people to exercise caution as two hospitals in the country are moved into Code Black after reaching capacity, lateral flow tests are still being advised as a way to help stop the spread of coronavirus.
+As the easing of restrictions looms across the UK and Scotland prepares for restrictions being eased next week, lateral flow tests are still being advised as a way to help stop the spread of coronavirus.

 Also known as lateral flow devices or rapid covid-19 tests, lateral flow tests are to be used by those not displaying any common covid-19 symptoms and recommended to be taken twice a week, every 3-4 days.